If your child has braces you may be wondering how long they will need to keep them on.

 As a parent, you’ll need to remind them about their elastics and rubber bands, how to brush properly, how to floss properly, and so much more.
 Proper use of rubber bands will actually aid in getting braces off faster.
 The single most important practice you can start is creating a routine for your child to follow each day.

 Start by writing it all down on paper.
 Include the time of day for each event, like brushing or replacing rubber bands.
 You can even set reminders on your phone until it all becomes a habit for you and your child.
 It’s much easier and far more manageable if you and your kids know exactly what they’re supposed to do and when.

 Don’t skip any appointments or follow-ups with the orthodontist.
 These are the times that your orthodontist can check for any problems that may prolong treatment.
 If your child has an orthodontic emergency, for example, if a wire or bracket breaks, have it taken care of as quickly as possible.

 If you and your kids follow these three tips, at worst, they should get their braces off when they’re supposed to.
 At best, you may even shave a few months off treatment time.
 Not following these tips can seriously impact your braces regimen, adding months or even years to the time in braces.

 Each mouth reacts to braces differently, but following the advice of the orthodontist, creating a good daily routine, eating the proper foods, and practicing good oral hygiene should help your kids get their braces off faster.

-- Learn more about care of your braces.
+To learn more about care of your braces, click here.